dcmi/dc-srap/docs/srap-profile.md

 dct:isPartOf -> Periodical, Book

->NOTE: See Appendix 1 for a short list of roles.
+> NOTE: See Appendix 1 for a short list of common roles.
 It is recommended that LC Relator entities be used for the `role` properties.

 ### Person